Sacred language: Christianity

 The extensive use of Greek in the Roman Liturgy has continued, in theory; it was used extensively on a regular basis during the Papal Mass, which has not been celebrated for some time.
 By the reign of Pope Damasus I, the continuous use of Greek in the Roman Liturgy had come to be replaced in part by Latin.
 Gradually, the Roman Liturgy took on more and more Latin until, generally, only a few words of Hebrew (e.g. Dominus Deus sabaoth) and Greek (e.g. Kyrie eleison) remained.
 The adoption of Latin was further fostered when the Vetus Latina (old Latin) version of the Bible was edited and parts retranslated from the original Hebrew and Greek by Saint Jerome in his Vulgate.
 Latin continued as the western Church's language of liturgy and communication.

 In the mid-16th century the Council of Trent rejected a proposal to introduce national languages as this was seen, among other reasons, as potentially divisive to Catholic unity.

-During the Reformation in England, when the Protestant authorities banned the use of Latin liturgy, various schools obtained a dispensation to continue to use Latin, for educational purposes.
+During the Reformation in England, when the Protestant reformers dissuaded against the use of Latin liturgy, various schools obtained a dispensation to continue to use Latin, for educational purposes.
+The Act of Uniformity in 1662 formally prohibited use of any language for church services apart from English and Welsh, but college chapels in Oxford and Cambridge Universities were exempted and permitted to use Latin, inasmuch as the highly educated members of the universities were assumed to be familiar with the language.
+Though the legislation has never been overturned, Latin has been reintroduced as a liturgical language in some English churches, cathedrals and collegiate chapels influenced by the Anglo-Catholic movement.

 From the end of the 16th century, in coastal Croatia, the local vernacular language began to replace Church Slavonic as the liturgical language.
 This change occurred because Church Slavonic, which had been used in the Glagolitic liturgical books published in Rome, was becoming increasingly difficult to understand.
 This difficulty arose from linguistic reforms that adapted the Church Slavonic of Croatian recension used in Croatia to the norms of Church Slavonic used in Russia.
 For example, the vernacular was used to ask the bride and groom if they accepted their marriage vows.